divyesh1099/defenseTextFormatter/README.md

 ## Acknowledgements

+- Commander Ajit Sogarwal for the motivation.
 - Thanks to all the contributors who have invested time in improving this tool.
+- Thanks to Google Gemini Pro for providing the API for it's LLM Model.
 - Special thanks to the AI community for providing the resources needed for building this project.
+- Moti❤️

 ## License